cayce-msx/msxpp-tools/rtcsave/readme.md

 Saves [MSX RTC](https://www.msx.org/wiki/Real_Time_Clock_Programming) (Real Time Clock) settings _inside_ `OCM-BIOS.DAT` on SD card.

-This solves the issue of not having a battery to retain CMOS memory, found on regular MSX computers.
+This solves the issue of not having a battery to retain CMOS memory, as found on regular MSX computers.

 See also the accompanying [RTC helper tool in BASIC](rtcsetup.asc).